 Any time a property owner acts in any of the above negligent ways, or any other, victims can file a lawsuit over negligent security.

 Casinos, such as in the recent story, can face a lawsuit over negligent security.
 However, there are other types of property that are commonly named in negligent security lawsuits.
 These properties are as follows:

 - College dorms and campuses

 - Condominiums and apartments

 Call Our Pennsylvania Premises Liability Lawyers Today

 If you have been the victim of a crime due to negligent security on someone else’s property, our Allentown personal injury lawyers can assist with your case.
-At van der Veen, Hartshorn and Levin, we will conduct a full investigation into the negligent security, collect evidence to prove your claim, and help you recover the full damages you deserve.
+At van der Veen, Hartshorn, Levin & Lindheim, we will conduct a full investigation into the negligent security, collect evidence to prove your claim, and help you recover the full damages you deserve.
 Call us today at (215) 486-0123 or fill out our online form to schedule a consultation.